Akirane/Partybuffs/ReadMe.md

 # PartyBuffs

+Updated version which also shows your own buffs!

 Shows party members buffs icons without the necesity of targetting.
 (Doesn't work on trust and fellow)

 Uses the modified icons of FFXIView of this version: https://github.com/KenshiDRK/XiView